-Fast oxidation is a term used to describe a mineral pattern seen commonly on hair tissue mineral analyses of babies and young children.
+Fast oxidation is a mineral pattern seen commonly on hair tissue mineral analyses of babies and young children.
 This cause of seizures occurs less often in older children or adults.

 Fast oxidation is defined as an absolute or relatively low hair level of calcium and magnesium in relation to the sodium and potassium levels.
 The hair sample must not have been washed at the laboratory.
 The hair washing procedure is important because washing hair at the lab, which is common, damages the sample and may cause inaccuracy in the test.

-In these individuals, the fight-or-flight mechanism is activated too often, resulting in excessive elimination of calcium, magnesium and zinc in the urine.
+In these individuals, the fight-or-flight mechanism is activated too often and/or too much, resulting in excessive elimination of calcium, magnesium and zinc in the urine.
 As a result, they easily become deficient in these minerals at a tissue level.
-Note that standard blood serum tests will not reveal low tissue calcium, magnesium or zinc in most cases.
+Note that standard blood serum tests will not reveal low tissue calcium, magnesium or zinc, in most cases.

 COPPER, MERCURY AND SEIZURES

 Mercury shares some properties of copper.
-Both are excellent electrical conductors, which means they could “short-circuit” the brain, perhaps.
-Both are also common in the general population, and both can damage the nervous system.
+Both are excellent electrical conductors, which means they may “short-circuit” the brain, to a degree.
+Both are also commonly in excess in the general population, and both can damage the nervous system.

 Copper is an essential trace mineral.
-However, it is highly toxic when in excess or biounavailable, as it is in these cases of epilepsy.
+However, it is highly toxic when in excess or biounavailable, as it is in some cases of epilepsy.
 Then it becomes a cause of inflammation.

 Copper imbalance is also associated with scarring throughout the body, and with infections, especially fungal, viral and parasitic infections.
 This may also be why too much copper or biounavailable copper often contributes to seizures.